privat/llme/README.md

                         [batch]
   -p, --plain           No colors or tty fanciness.
 Implicit if stdout is not
                         a tty [plain]
+  --bulk                Disable stream-mode.
+Not that useful but it helps
+                        debugging APIs [bulk]
   -o, --chat-output CHAT_OUTPUT
                         Export the full raw conversation in json -i, --chat-input CHAT_INPUT
                         Continue a previous (exported) conversation -s, --system SYSTEM_PROMPT
                         System prompt [system_prompt]
+  --temperature TEMPERATURE
-  -c, --config CONFIG   Custom configuration files --dump-config         Print the effective config and quit -v, --verbose         Increase verbosity level (can be used multiple times)
+                        Temperature of predictions [temperature] -c, --config CONFIG   Custom configuration files --dump-config         Print the effective config and quit -v, --verbose         Increase verbosity level (can be used multiple times)